andrew/ultimate-awesome/README.md

 - [open-source-handbook](https://github.com/shainakrumme/open-source-handbook) - ⭐️ Open source projects for all skill levels.
 - [awesome-medusajs](https://github.com/adrien2p/awesome-medusajs) - A curated list of awesome resources related to MedusaJS 😎.
 - [awesome-open-source-organizations](https://github.com/Mayeu/awesome-open-source-organizations) - ⚡️ A list of organizations that have open sourced everything they do.
-- [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
 - [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.